 If one element of a relationship is completely obedient, unquestionably loyal, mindlessly submissive, always deferential, etc. it's viscerally unattractive to most everyone not suffering from insecurity.
 It’s a problem, because it makes you a solved problem at a time when you’re not supposed to be.
-This means no challenge, no friction, no mystery, no surprise at a time where there needs to be.
+This means no challenge, no friction, no mystery, no surprise at a time when there needs to be.

-If the parts are not symbiotic then they do not enhance each other; if they are not countervailing, then one side dominates the other: neither is consistent with a dyad.
+If the parts are not symbiotic then they do not enhance each other; if they are not countervailing, then one side dominates the other: neither is consistent with a healthy dyad.

 Relationships manifest in three states: gray, caustic, or colorful.